spacetelescope/stwcs/doc/source/updatewcs.rst

 **************************************
 UPDATEWCS
 **************************************
-UPDATEWCS applies corrections to the WCS of a science file and adds reference information as header keywords and fits file extensions so that a science file contains all necessary information to represent astrometrically precise positions.
+UPDATEWCS applies corrections to the WCS of an HST science file and adds reference information as header keywords and fits file extensions so that a science file contains all necessary information to represent astrometrically precise positions.